papallas/baxter-project/README.md

 2. Next, place the bowl under the left gripper so that the left-centre side of the bowl is aligned in the centre of the gripper, then press enter on the keyboard to get the next command.

-3. Lastly, place the left gripper on level with the table and the right gripper above wherever the customer's sweet container is, then press enter.
+3. After that, place the left gripper on level with the table

+4. Finally, place the right gripper above wherever the customer's sweet container is, then press enter.

 After these tasks, stand away from the camera and the system will run.
 From then a customer can approach Baxter's camera to start the interaction.